oobrien/oomap/README.md

 OpenOrienteeringMap
 =====

-This is a fork of [oomap](https://github.com/oobrien/oomap) with the following main changes:
+This is v4 of [oomap](https://github.com/oobrien/oomap) with the following main changes from v3:

 **Global:**  Mapping data is up-to-date, as required OpenStreetMap data is queried directly when producing the final map.

-**Global:** No large large mapping databases are required as data is fetched as needed.
+**Global:** No large mapping databases are required as data is fetched as needed.
 This significantly reduces the overhead in running & updating an oomap server.

 **Global:**  The standard OpenStreetMap rendering is used at all scales for the web view; map previews can be generated.